co-demos/auth_service/GUIDELINES_DEV.md

 ## GENERAL

+- we try to comment and document in english
 - check out our ["project" boards](https://github.com/co-demos/toktok/projects) to have an idea about the priorities we collectively decided to work on.
 - "see something, say something" : open new issues when you see problems needing to be solved.
 Add tags and referees if possible
 - document your own issues with everything you have : images, references, snippets, etc...